HesamAsad/CN_CHomeworks1/FTP/README.md

 ```
 * Our server stores a Json object which handles parsing and retrieving information from the `config.json` file.
 * A `logs` variable is also stored in the server which is the log file we create and complete.
-* Vectors of users, protected files, and commands that are permitted only when user is logged in are stored in the server object.
+* Vectors of users, protected files, and commands that are permitted only when user is logged in, are stored in the server object.
 * A number of helper functions are utilized to handle `user`, `password`, `help`, `retr`, `Upload`, and `quit` commands.

+We now describe some of the more important functions in *server.cpp*.
+* `handle_connections` is the function that's being called in *main.cpp* and handles both the request and data connections.
+If it cannot connect, it exits with an *EXIT_FAILURE* code, otherwise, it returns a new *socketData* variable we'll later use to handle user inputs.

+* `connect_channel` sets the required settings to bind two sockets to both data and request channels and listens on the respective ports.

+* `find_username` checks if there's a particular username present.
+* `find_pass` checks if there input username and password match.
+* `handle_user` handles the case where user wants to login.
+* `handle_info` is a high-level function which handles the input from the command line.
+It calls the respective function for each of the available commands a user can type.
+* `handle_password` if the input user and password are available (with the help from `find_pass`), this function logs the user into our program.
+* `handle_help` handles the help command and calls `send_help` function.
+* `handle_dl` checks if the input file exists and if the user has enough download credit.
+If so, it retrieves the file and stores it in a folder with the user's name.
+* `handle_upload` checks if the user is an admin.
+If so, it uploads the file to the *Files* folder available in the *server* folder.
+* `handle_quit` logs out the username and deletes any useless variable.

-## Client Part
+## Client Folder

-## client:
+### client:
 ```cpp
 class Client {
   public: